 Jayson was a Post-Doctoral Fellow at the Faculty of Law, National University of Singapore from 2017-2019.
 He completed his PhD at the ANU as an Endeavour scholar.
 He was also a recepient of the Erasmus Mundus scholarship (European Commission) and the Monbukagakusho scholarship (Japan).

 At the ANU College of Law, he is developing a project on revitalizing Third World movement-inspired elements of international law, including the Universal Declaration of Human Rights (particularly the right to benefit from scientific advancement) and the UN Convention on the Law of the Sea (particularly the principle of sea bed resources as the common heritage of mankind) for the present era of technological upheaval.
-He has continuing research in the Philippines and Indonesia which will be published in the Oxford Handbook of the Indonesian Constitution, the Asian Studies Review, among other venues.
+He has continuing research in the Philippines and Indonesia which will be published by Oxford University Press, the International Criminal Law Review, among other venues.

 - Honorary Fellow